joemoose/dungeoneers.d20/docs/appendix-g.md

 - **ALTER**

 	Make a declarative statement affecting one creature or object you can see.
-The statement is true for [essence] combat rounds.
-The creation cannot cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
+The statement is true for as many combat rounds as essence spent.
+The alteration cannot cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
 Sentient creatures and magical objects can make an attribute check to avoid being altered.

 	The maximum size or weight of the creature or object to be altered is that of the sorcerer.
-You can double the size or weight altered for each additional essence.
+For each additional essence, you can double the size or weight altered.

 	!!! info "Examples"

 		"This door does not exist."
 You can walk through the space the door formerly occupied.

 		"The ogre is made of paper."
 The ogre is now made of paper.
 It retains its abilities and HP but will burn readily if you set it alight with a torch.

 - **CREATE**

 	Bring forth a creation.
-The creature or object created exists for [essence] rounds.
+The creature or object created exists for as many combat rounds equal to *twice* the essence spent.
 The creation is, at most, the size or weight of the sorcerer.
 For each additional essence, you can double the size or weight of your creation.

 	More essence can be sacrificed to imbue the creation with specific properties or powers beyond its basic form.
 Creations cannot deal damage directly (use Harm), nor are they sentient.
-You can create objects with magical effects (flying carpets, invisibility cloaks), but these objects do not deal magic damage or provide permanent results.
+You can create objects with magical effects (flying carpets, invisibility cloaks, etc.), but these objects do not deal magical damage or provide permanent results.
 For example, HP restored from an invoked healing potion lasts only for the duration of your invocation.

 	!!! info "Example"

-		Zathar the Sorcerer invokes a flying throne, which he mounts to escape.
-He sacrifices six essences (the throne is about his *weight* and can *fly* for *4 rounds*).
+		Zathar the Sorcerer invokes a flying carpet, which he uses to escape.
+He sacrifices three essences (the rug is about his size and can *magically fly* for *2 rounds*).

 - **HARM**

-	Deal an [essence] number of d6 damage to one target creature or object you can see.
+	Deal d6 damage per essence spent to one target that you can see.
 Creatures and magical objects can make an attribute check to avoid or mitigate the damage.
 Describe your manifestations however you’d like: electrical arcs, exudations of fire from your fingertips, grasping hands from the underworld.
 Sacrifice another essence for each additional target affected.

 	!!! info "Example"